lightstep/lightstep-tracer-csharp/CONTRIBUTING.md

 - If you are making a breaking change, indicate it in the CHANGELOG.

 ## Releases
-To make a release, commit a tag to master of the format `major.minor.patch` or `major.minor.patch-alpha/beta`.
+To make a release, commit a tag to master of the format `vmajor.minor.patch` or `vmajor.minor.patch-alpha/beta`.
 CircleCI should automatically build and publish the resulting artifact.